commercialhaskell/stack/doc/topics/nix_integration.md

    session to the nix-shell (variables like `HTTP_PROXY` or `PATH` notably will not be available); and
-2. the build should fail if you haven't specified all the dependencies in the `packages:` section of the Stack YAML configuration file, even if these dependencies are installed elsewhere on your system.
+2. the build should fail if you haven't specified all the dependencies in the `packages:` section of the Stack configuration file, even if these dependencies are installed elsewhere on your system.
 This behaviour enforces a complete description of the build environment to facilitate reproducibility.